jasminecronin/intro-to-cs-I/README.md

 ### Assignment 4 - The Object of the Game

 A Rush Hour clone, playable in a text-based or graphical version.
 The folder contains a readme with details for operation.
 5 sample game setup files are provided and playable.

+### Assignment 5 - Semantic Similarity

+An intelligent system that learns to answer questions about similarity of words.
+It processes a large amount of text and build semantic vectors for every unique word that appears in the text based on the other words that appear in the same sentence.
+When taking the test, the program compares the vector of a given word with the vectors of 2 other choices and calculated which choice is more similar in meaning to the given word.

+The folder contains a readme with details on the accuracy and runtime.